Bernardine Evaristo: Other activities

 Aside from founding the RSL Scriptorium Awards and the Brunel International African Poetry Prize, she has judged many prizes.
 In 2012 she was chair of the jury for both the Caine Prize for African Writing and the Commonwealth Short Story Prize.
 In 2021, she was Chair of the Women's Prize for Fiction panel of judges.
 In 2023, she chaired the Forward Poetry book prizes.
 In 2024, she chaired the inaugural Nero Gold Prize of the Nero Book Awards and the inaugural Global Black Women's Prize for Non-Fiction founded by Cassava Republic Press.

 Evaristo has also served on many councils and advisory committees for various organisations including the Council of the Royal Society of Literature (RSL) since 2017, the Arts Council of England, the London Arts Board, the British Council Literature Advisory Panel, the Society of Authors, the Poetry Society (Chair) and Wasafiri international literature magazine.

-A portrait of Evaristo (2002) by photographer Sal Idriss is in the collection of the National Portrait Gallery, London.
+Two portraits of Evaristo are in the National Portrait Gallery, London.: one by Sal Idriss and one by Ruth Ossai.